Electrically charged supermassive twin stars: Introduction

 \section{Introduction}

-Compact stars are unique laboratories to study {quantum chromodynamics (QCD)} in the ultra dense regime, beyond the nuclear one, where a phase transition between the hadronic and deconfined quarks degrees of freedom is expected to occur (for a recent review see, e.g. Ref.~\cite{Dexheimer:2020zzs}).
+Compact stars are an unique laboratory to study the strong interactions theory in the ultra dense regime, beyond the nuclear regime, where a phase transition between the hadronic and deconfined quarks degrees of freedom is expected to occur (for a recent review see, e.g. Ref.~\cite{Dexheimer:2020zzs}).
 If such a phase transition is sharp, a third family of compact stars can be present in the mass-radius diagram, with smaller radii but similar masses to those predicted for the disconnected second family branch~\cite{Gerlach:1968zz,Kampfer:1981yr, Kampfer:1981zmq, Glendenning:1998ag,Schertler:2000xq, Blaschke:2013ana, Benic:2014jia,Alvarez-Castillo:2014dva}.
-The description of these twin star configurations has been a theme of debate in recent years~\cite{Alvarez-Castillo:2017qki,Christian:2017jni,Ayriyan:2017nby,Montana:2018bkb,Alvarez-Castillo:2018pve,Blaschke:2020vuy,Rather:2020lsg,Dexheimer:2020rlp,Jakobus:2020nxw,Christian:2020xwz,Tan:2021ahl}, mainly motivated by the perspective that future X-ray astronomy will be able to measure the masses and radii of compact stars with a high precision.
-The performed studies, e.g. in Refs.~\cite{Alvarez-Castillo:2017qki,Christian:2017jni,Christian:2020xwz,Tan:2021ahl,Alford2021}, indicate that the properties of twin stars are strongly sensitive to the treatment of the phase transition in ultra dense matter.
-As a consequence, a future discovery of twin stars will be important to improve our understanding about the equation of state (EoS) of ultra-dense compact objects.
+The description of these twin star configurations has been a theme of debate in recent years~\cite{Alford:2013aca,Alvarez-Castillo:2017qki,Christian:2017jni,Ayriyan:2017nby,Montana:2018bkb,Alvarez-Castillo:2018pve,Blaschke:2020vuy,Rather:2020lsg,Dexheimer:2020rlp,Jakobus:2020nxw,Christian:2020xwz,Tan:2021ahl}, mainly motivated by the perspective that future X-ray astronomy will be able to measure the masses and radii of compact stars with a high precision.
+The studies performed, e.g., in Refs.~\cite{Alvarez-Castillo:2017qki,Christian:2017jni,Christian:2020xwz,Tan:2021ahl} indicate that the properties of the twin stars is strongly sensitive to the treatment of the phase transition in ultra dense matter.
+As a consequence, a future discovery of twin stars will be important to improve our understanding about the equation of state (EoS) of compact objects.